Just when I thought guacamole couldn’t get any better, Whole Foods goes and adds kale to it.

 Total Time: 15

-I like to use a food processor to help finely chop the veggies because it saves a lot of time.
+I like to use a food processor to help finely chop the veggies because it saves time but feel free to do this step by hand.
 Place the garlic into the processor first and pulse until minced.
-Then add the cilantro, jalapeno and the onion and pulse until finely chopped.
-Careful not to over-process.
+Add the cilantro, jalapeno and the onion and pulse until mostly chopped.

 Next add the avocado along with the lime juice.
 I used juice from 1 lime and 1 lemon but you can use less or more, depending on your preferences.
 Pulse until smooth then transfer to a medium size bowl.